Kerbaltec-Solutions/NOVA_AIDAS/README.md

 After downloading all files, unpack them in the place, where they can reside.
 Then, inside the "NOVA_AIDAS" folder run the setup.sh file.
 This will create a desktop shortcut and a launchfile.
-Also, you may want to open the assistant_local.py file and change the "USER" variable, to contain your name.
-If you would like Nova to have the ability to search the web beyond just Wikipedia, you can create the file "assistant_serapi_key.txt" and insert your personal serapi key into it.
+If you would like Nova to have the ability to search the web beyond just Wikipedia, you can add a serapi key during setup.
 You can now start the assistant via the assistant.sh file or via the desktop shortcut.

 # Useage

 After starting the program, two windows will open: A console window, which is there for debugging and a main window.
 (Give it some seconds)
 In the main window, you will find (from top to bottom, left to right):

-The chat window: Shows the past chat.
+- The chat window: Shows the past chat.
 Do not type in here.
-The Input window: Type your message in here (Confirm with ENTER) Submit Button: Submit your message (alternative to ENTER) Mode Button: Switch between Text only and TTS output Short Button: Adds extra commands to the ai, in order to keep messages short.
+- The Input window: Type your message in here (Confirm with ENTER)
+- Submit Button: Submit your message (alternative to ENTER)
+- Mode Button: Switch between Text only and TTS output
+- Short Button: Adds extra commands to the ai, in order to keep messages short.
 Good for conversational use, disable, if you want detailed explanations.
-Listen Button: Set the AI to continuously listen for user voice input.
+- Listen Button: Set the AI to continuously listen for user voice input.
-Voice Button: Single shot voice input.
+- Voice Button: Single shot voice input.
-Load Button: Load chatlog from defined log file
+- Load Button: Load chatlog from defined log file
-Save Button: Save chatlog to defined log file
+- Save Button: Save chatlog to defined log file
-Log file name input: Name of the log file to save/load to/from Clear button: Wipes chat, to remove all context from the AI
+- Log file name input: Name of the log file to save/load to/from
+- Clear button: Wipes chat, to remove all context from the AI

 Note: When in voice mode, the chat window will only update after the voice output has completed.
 Note: You can also use a middle mouse button click on the main window to activate the single shot voice input.